mszegedy/plea/story/ch-6.md

 "Yeah," said Vasilisa.
 "What's wrong with that?"

-"Well, just... it's my drum now!
-I was gonna use it!"
+"Well, just... it's my _drum!_ I was going to use it!"

 While Vasilisa's first instinct was to dispute Sofia's claim to the drum, she realized it was a reasonable point.
 "Okay, I'm sorry, Sofia.
 May I borrow your drum?
 To go rescue Artemis and shamanize to the Moon-Mother?"